 - Make arrangements for any participants with allergies or other food issues.

-Trip-leader will meet with the Assistant Director, Director of Finance & Operations, and Program Director at least 3 days prior to traveling out of camp for a final trip review.
+Trip-leader will meet with the Assistant Director, Co-Director, and COO at least 3 days prior to traveling out of camp for a final trip review.

 Do not leave camp without all of the above items, as well as:

 - Trip orientation completed for all participants (see below)

 - Fully charged cell phones (minimum one per bus; additional are required if splitting into groups)

 - Satellite phones (if going to a campground or other area without cell service)